manuel-delverme/mila_tools/README.md

     ServerAliveCountMax 5
 ```
 Thanks to [obilaniu](https://github.com/obilaniu) for the config.

+Make sure you can successfully login with `ssh mila`.

 You now need to setup the cluster SSH key. how create and add your SSH keys can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)